-Sativa Nativa S.A.S.
-Notes to the Financial Statements For the Two Months Ended February 28, 2018 and the Year Ended December 31, 2017 (expressed in Canadian dollars, except share and per share amounts)
+For the Two Months Ended February 28, 2018 and the Year Ended December 31, 2017

 Provisions for taxes are made using the best estimate of the amount expected to be paid based on a qualitative assessment of all relevant factors.
 The Company reviews the adequacy of these provisions at the end of the reporting period.
 However, it is possible that at some future date an additional liability could result from audits by taxing authorities.
 Where the final outcome of these tax-related matters is different from the amounts that were initially recorded, such differences will affect the tax provisions in the period in which such determination is made.